 Establish a Bedtime Routine

-Since we know that having a bedtime routine is important for your puppy, it’s important to establish one!
-You’ll find plenty of example schedules online that could help you and your puppy.
-But don’t worry if those schedules don’t work for you.
+Since we know that having a bedtime routine helps your puppy sleep, it’s important to establish one!
+You’ll find plenty of examples for those online that could help you and your puppy.
+But don’t worry if those don’t work for you.

 It might take some trial and error, but you’ll find the best schedule for you and your puppy.
 And once you find a routine that works, make sure you stick with it!